BullieCaSa/ESP32SerialSSHProxy-VSC-build/README.md

     `/INT` | `Blue LED` (optional GPIO `5`)

     Remember that the `ESP32` is using `3.3V` logic levels.
-Connecting it to `+5V` logic level serial consoles will damage your `ESP32`.
-Use an SN74LVC1T45DBVR or similar for 3.3V <> 5V level conversion.\
+Connecting it to `+5V` logic level serial consoles will damage it, so use an SN74LVC1T45DBVR or similar for 3.3V <> 5V level conversion.\
     You can also connect the `ESP32` `VBUS` pin to +5V to power the `ESP32` from the target.

 1. Create the file `src/credentials.hpp`: